Yugoslav torpedo boat T6: World War II

 T6 was then operated by the Italians under her Yugoslav designation, conducting coastal and second-line escort duties in the Adriatic.
 Second line escort duties were those where she was less likely to be required to engage Allied warships.
 Her main guns were replaced by two 76.2 mm L/30 anti-aircraft guns, she was fitted with one or two Breda 20 mm L/65 anti-aircraft guns, her bridge was enclosed, and one pair of torpedo tubes may have also been removed.
 She was also painted in a dazzle camouflage pattern.
 In Italian hands, her crew was increased to 64.
-She was allocated to Maridalmazia, the military maritime command of Dalmatia (Comando militare maritime della Dalmatia), which was responsible for the area from the northern Adriatic island of Premuda south to the port of Bar in the Italian governorate of Montenegro.
+She was allocated to Maridalmazia, the military maritime command of Dalmatia (Comando militare marittimo della Dalmazia), which was responsible for the area from the northern Adriatic island of Premuda south to the port of Bar in the Italian governorate of Montenegro.
 According to Italian records, in February 1942, T6 and her sister T5 chased an Allied submarine between Split and the island of Mulo near Primošten, but there is no record of this incident in British records.
 During a convoy escort in the same month, an explosion occurred in one of T6s boilers, killing one stoker and injuring four.
 Based at Šibenik at the time of the Italian capitulation in September 1943, T6 was underway to the island of Lošinj south of Rijeka (formerly Fiume).
 Her commander suspected that Lošinj had already been occupied by the Germans, so he set course for Cesenatico – 30 km north of Rimini on the Italian coast – with the intention of continuing to Ancona to avoid the boat falling into German hands.
 He was unable to make contact with the Italian naval command at Ancona, and when no fuel was available at Cesenatico, he scuttled T6 off the town on 11 September as she had insufficient fuel remaining on board to reach an Allied port.
 Her crew became German prisoners of war.